 I made a conscious decision to be as Mindful of this Positive Experience as I could be, taking in each moment for what it was, remaining present and Fully Participating in what I felt was such a joyful experience.

-My renewed mood continued into and throughout the match itself.
-I believe that by being advantageously set-up emotionally through the drumming exposure and enjoyment, I was able to maintain the positive state I was in, whilst simultaneously reducing my vulnerability to any potential challenges that could have arisen.
-For instance, initially I was anxious about being in such a crowd (last time in one of that size I managed all of 3 minutes before bolting), but I didn’t feel a single ounce of anxiety today!
-My good mood acted as a buffer against otherwise more difficult circumstances.
-It felt like a miracle, was incredibly liberating and not an experience to be taken for granted.
+My positive mood continued into and throughout the match itself.
+Initially I was anxious about being in such a crowd (last time in one of that size I managed all of 3 minutes before bolting), but I didn’t feel a single ounce of anxiety today!
+My good mood acted as a buffer against otherwise more difficult experiences.
+I felt genuinely liberated.

 My day had completely turned around within just a few hours – and overall it was such a fitting piece of evidence to show the value in Opposite Action (All The Way) – and I most certainly Accumulated Positivites in doing so!